escowles/recipes/_posts/2023-09-30-carne-asada.md

 quite as good. in particular, the flank steak was one large slab, so it was uneven (160°F in the middle but only 135°F at the edges). so next time i'll make two tweaks: use 1.5 tbsp. of salt, and if using flank steak, i'd cut it in half so i could rotate to cook more evenly.

+3/24/25: made this recipe with flank steak, and it was pretty tough. some ideas for improvement:
+* i accidentally used orange drink instead of real oj, so that would probably help
+* longer marinating time (i did 4 hours, but could do overnight)
+* cutting the flank steak in half
+* cooking to 130°F instead of 140°F, and resting for 10 minutes (i've seen comments online that flank steak gets tough around 140°F, and there was a lot of juices released which is a sign of being overcooked)